NickCorfmat/cmpm-121-final/README.md

 Ultimately, the process of switching from the JavaScript to Typescript mainly demanded we pay closer attention to how the deployment process works, but for the most part, proved to be a manageable transition.
 As of right now, our team is more confident in our code's resilience thanks to the integration of strict type-checking.

 ## Reflection
+Our team learned from F2 about the importance of building a solid foundation for creating strong, adaptable code.
+Migrating our codebase from JavaScript to TypeScript proved to be a bigger challenge than it should have, since it essentially broke our entire game.
+We had to change how we represented structs in order to have stricter definitions.
+Additionally, adding external and internal DSLs meant our code had to become more dynamic, a feature that meant rewriting a lot of exisiting code.
+One key decision we made early on that spared ourselves from a lot of stress during this step, was stepping away from representing buildings as complex structs, but rather simple objects with primitive data types.
+Overall, our focus right now has changed to prioritize dynamic code in order to set the game up for easier expansion.